PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/bitsandhexa.md

 [-13] >> (3) :: reporter :: #15448f
 ```

+Signed right shift.
 Think of it like this:

 We have a number -13 in binary:
 `11111111111111111111111111110011`